kalem-edlin/cursor-mcp-proxy-server/README.md

 The following environment variables can be configured:

 - `KEEP_SERVER_OPEN`: When set to "1", keeps the SSE server running even if a client disconnects
-- `MCP_CLIENT_RETRIES`: Controls the number of retry attempts when connecting to MCP servers (default: 3)
+- `CLIENT_CONNECT_RETRIES`: Controls the number of retry attempts when connecting to MCP servers (default: 3)
 - `CLIENT_CONFIG_DIRECTORY`: Specifies the directory containing configuration files and environment variables

 ### Debugging